 Sealcoating not only helps with the life of the asphalt, it also gives you great curb appeal!
 This is especially good on Parking lots as it makes it easier to see the line striping.
 Having Sealer on your driveway in the winter is quite pleasant because it helps melt the snow faster as it retains heat from the sun.
 Sealed Asphalt is a lot easier to clean whether you're just blowing grass clippings off, Hosing it off, and for commercial lots; this will benefit the sweepers when they come in to clean the lots due to a nice smooth surface.

-As we stated above, Cracks should be addresses annually, or at least every couple years.
-There is many factors to assess when is comes to the sealcoat.
+As we stated above, cracks should be addressed annually, or at least every couple years.
+There are many factors to assess when is comes to the sealcoat.
 Residential drives should be done every 2 to 3 years and this depends on surface wear.
 Plowing and shoveling can shorten that time as the sealer layer can get scraped off a little at a time.
 It is more difficult to get sealer to stick the older the asphalt gets without sealcoat on it.
 However, it is recommended to wait 1 year before sealing any new asphalt.
 Due to excessive traffic, we recommend sealcoating commercial parking lots every other year.
 We always recommend that commercial lots get two coats of sealer.